 Enneagram Type 1 Reformers arrive to the social justice scene through their perfectionist tendencies and their desire to improve the world around them.
 We have paired the Reformer with the work of Gustave Caillebotte.

 Caillebotte was born to a well-off Parisian family.
 He became a lawyer, engineer, and served in the military during the Franco-Prussian war — all before he was 24 years old!
 Then he began to work seriously as an artist.
 He was even accepted to the prestigious École de Beaux-Arts, though he did not spend much time there.
 Instead, he befriended the Impressionists and made his artistic debut during the second Impressionist exhibit, in 1876.
 He showed eight paintings there, but The Floor Scrapers was his first masterpiece.

-Caillebotte had actually entered The Floor Scrapers into the Salon the year before, but was rejected by the jury.
+Caillebotte had actually entered The Floor Scrapers into the Paris Salon the year before, but was rejected by the jury.
 His work was considered too innovative, to the point of vulgarity.
 And what made The Floor Scrapers so vulgar?
 It was one of the first paintings to feature working class subjects as its theme.
 While the Salon glorified depictions of heroes and grandiose moments, Caillebotte glorified modernity, the working class, and everyday life.
 His technique was more realistic than that of the other Impressionists, but his preoccupation with showing the world as he saw it makes him a groundbreaking figure, even today.